joannawojtasz/RecipeBook/README.md

 Problem: Empty ingredient created upon loading the recipe due to ';' at the end of ingredient list.
 Solution: The last character is removed before saving the recipe.

+[x] Program breaks when entering new choice at second attempt

+Problem: 'verify_users_choice' is not defined erroe.
+The choice is not updated when new value is entered, as the returned is not returned to the value
+Solution: As it is the first input, simpliest solution is to call the show_command() and restat the choice

 ## Deployment

 * add requirements for Heroku